iltar/blog-articles/drafts/rethinking-form-development.md

 In one of my previous blog posts, [Avoiding Entities in Forms][entities in forms], I've shown how to decouple your forms from your entities.
 Afterwards I got much feedback and most of it was about the lack of examples and the flow, when to fill your data and how to get this back in the entity.
-Often I notice however, is that developers design forms based on their entities.
+Often I notice however, that developers design forms based on their entities.
 This leads to complex forms because you're confined to a strict set of properties.
 Developers often get struck with unmapped fields and form events to work their way around those limitations.